Revenn0/SH-emergent/replit.md

 - **Status indicators**: Color-coded for quick scanning
 - **Responsive layout**: Works on all screen sizes

+## Automatic Background Synchronization

+The system now includes **automatic background synchronization** that runs every 10 minutes:

+- **Sync Interval**: 10 minutes (600 seconds)
+- **Email Limit**: Processes last 100 emails per sync
+- **Incremental Sync**: Uses checkpoint system to only fetch new emails
+- **Auto-Start**: Background task starts automatically on server startup
+- **Logging**: All sync activities are logged for monitoring

+The background sync:
+1. Checks for Gmail connection every 10 minutes
+2. Fetches new emails since last checkpoint
+3. Processes up to 100 emails (if no checkpoint exists)
+4. Updates checkpoint with last processed email
+5. Continues running silently in background

+You can also manually sync anytime using the "Refresh Alerts" button.

 ## Deployment

-The app is configured for VM deployment (always-on) since it:
+The app is configured for **VM deployment (always-on)** since it:
 - Maintains database connections
 - Requires persistent state
-- May implement background sync in future
+- **Runs automatic background sync every 10 minutes**
+- Needs continuous uptime for alert monitoring

 To deploy:
-1. Ensure all environment variables are set
+1. Ensure all environment variables are set (DATABASE_URL, GEMINI_API_KEY if using)
 2. Click "Publish" in Replit
-3. App will be deployed with both services running
+3. App will be deployed with both backend and frontend running
+4. Background sync will start automatically

 ## Security Notes

-⚠️ **Important:**
+⚠️ **CRITICAL - For Production Deployment:**
-1. Gmail app passwords are stored in database (should be encrypted in production)
+1. **Gmail app passwords are stored in PLAINTEXT** in database
+   - ⚠️ HIGH SECURITY RISK for production use
+   - Recommendation: Use encryption-at-rest or secrets manager
+   - Alternative: Consider using Gmail OAuth integration (available in Replit integrations)
-2. Login credentials are hardcoded (should use proper auth in production)
+2. Login credentials are hardcoded (admin/admin)
+   - Must implement proper authentication system
-3. Change default admin credentials for production use
+3. Change default admin credentials before production deployment
 4. CORS is configured for Replit domains only
+5. Consider implementing rate limiting for API endpoints

+**For Testing/Development**: Current setup is functional but not production-secure.

 ## Troubleshooting